Err0x404/no_touch/installers/README.md

 ## Version List

+### V0.3.9.16

+🌟News

+1.Improved Onboarding: Added guidance to show users that the floating ball can be moved.

+2.Added Legal Policies: Integrated Privacy Policy & Terms of Service links.

+3.In-App Rating: Added a rate app feature with a cooldown mechanism to prevent unwanted interruptions.

+4.Enhanced Navigation Safety: Optimized back, cancel, and close actions to prevent accidental exits.

+5.New "About App" Page: Created an "About App" section consolidating all new features and options.

 ### V0.3.9.15

 -Added a weekly scheduled screen lock feature and grouped related function buttons under the same option.